MCFpy/mcf/docs/source/getting_started.rst

 For instance, if you have treatment levels 0, 1, and 2, you will see an entry of the form [[[0.1, 0.3, 0.5]]].
 Here, the first entry, 0.1, specifies the treatment contrast between treatment level 1 and treatment level 0.
 The second entry, 0.3, specifies the treatment contrast between treatment level 2 and treatment level 0.
 The third entry specifies the treatment contrast between level 1 and 2.

-These contrasts are aligned the standard errors of the estimated :math:`\textrm{ATE's}`, which you can access and print running:
+In the same way, you can access and print the standard errors of the respective :math:`\textrm{ATE's}` by running:

 .. code-block:: python